 Video Game Worriers

 Between 1971 and 1973, 30 video games are produced for the arcade by 11 manufacturers.
 From 1974 to 1975, 57 games are released.
 And 1976 alone sees 53 video games by 15 companies hit the market.
 Most of them are simply cranking out PONG clones, such as 1975’s TV Pinball by Exidy, a company founded by H.R.
 “Pete” Kauffman in 1973.
 Located in Mountain View, CA, the name is a contraction of Excellence in Dynamics.
 It is their 1976 release Death Race, designed by the company’s prolific game maker Howell Ivy, that sparks the first controversy over video game violence.
 Described by industry trade magazine Play Meter as “the most morbid game to come along in quite a while”, its inspiration is a movie by illustrious B-movie king Roger Corman and released a year earlier, titled Death Race 2000.
 Originally named Pedestrian while under development, Death Race the game appears on the outside to be identical to an Exidy game made in 1975, Destruction Derby.
-In the first game, one is driving a car around an arena, smashing into other vehicles.
+In this game, one or two players drive a car around an arena, smashing into other vehicles.
+Two computer-controlled drone cars veer around the playfield, seeming to avoid the player’s chase car with great alacrity.
+Once a drone car is hit, the wreckage remains on the field, steadily adding obstacles for players to avoid.
 Exidy sells the rights to manufacture Destruction Derby to amusement company Chicago Coin, a company teetering towards bankruptcy at the time.
 Thusly, after releasing the game under their label as Demolition Derby, Chicago Coin is reticent to provide Exidy with their owed royalty cheques.
 Attempting to recoup their investment in the game, Ivy quickly redesigns it as Death Race.
 The new game gives players an operator-adjustable maximum time-limit of 99 seconds to work the acceleration pedal and steering wheel and drive their vehicle around the playfield chasing running stick-men, referred to as “gremlins” in the instructional text.
-These humanoid figures move rapidly around the screen, in random quick-turning patterns that will quickly frustrate drivers as they pull frantically on a forward/reverse gearshift.
+These humanoid figures move rapidly around the screen, in random quick-turning patterns that will quickly frustrate drivers as they pull frantically on a forward/reverse gear shift.
 The only safe place for the pedestrians are thin strips down either side of the screen where the cars cannot go.
 When one of the little on-screen characters is run over, it screams and turns into a cross, adding a new obstacle for players to avoid.
 Two steering wheels on the cabinet allow friends to revel in simultaneous automotive carnage.
 The atmosphere the game evokes is certainly unsettling, with gruesome artwork by Pat “Sleepy” Peak prominently featured on the cabinet.

 “sick, sick, sick”

 The hue and cry from the public and media over Death Race is almost as loud as the electronic shrieks the onscreen victims make as they are dispatched.
-For their part, the National Safety Council brands the game as “sick, sick, sick.”
+Things are kicked off by a July 1976 Associated Press (AP) news wire story out of Seattle about Death Race with the headline “Game runs down pedestrians”, an article picked up by newspapers around the country.
+Probably not helping to calm things, Exidy director of marketing Paul Jacobs is quoted in the AP piece saying “If people get a kick out of running down pedestrians, you have to let them do it.”
+For their part, the National Safety Council brands the game as “insidious, morbid, gross and sick, sick, sick.”
 Some arcade operators balk at purchasing Death Race, but this might have less to do with any moral qualms over the content and more with the fact that the subsequent storm of publicity for the game drives unit prices up around $1,700 to $1,800.
-Amid growing pressure from parental groups looking anywhere but at themselves for an easy excuse to explain their wayward kids, Death Race eventually exits the market after a highly successful six month manufacturing run, popular to the point of units being back-ordered, and by far Exidy’s best-selling game so far at somewhere over 1000 machines sold.
+Amid growing pressure from parental groups looking anywhere but at themselves for an easy excuse to explain their wayward kids, Death Race eventually exits the market after at least four highly successful manufacturing runs, popular to the point of units being back-ordered, and by far Exidy’s best-selling game so far at somewhere over 1000 machines sold.
 They quietly re-issue the game, unchanged, under a slightly revised title, Death Race 98, in 1977.
-Public ire is further peaked by the mainstream media’s coverage of the growing impact of videogames on society spurred on by the Death Race controversy, including a skewering on perennial TV newsmagazine 60 minutes.
+Public ire is further peaked by the mainstream media’s coverage of the growing impact of videogames on society spurred on by the Death Race controversy, including a skewering on perennial TV newsmagazine 60 Minutes.
 The Weekly World News, always a bastion of understatement, warns “The video-game craze that’s sweeping America like a plague can produce a crippling, hypnotic-like addiction that could destroy a child’s mental health!”, in an issue dated Oct.
 6, 1981.

-Aaaanyway…undaunted by the bad publicity, Exidy releases a nominal sequel a year later, Super Death Chase, which curtails the violence by having the victims already dead; the player chases ghosts and skeletons around the playfield with his vehicle.
+Aaaanyway…undaunted by the bad publicity, Exidy releases a nominal sequel to Death Race in 1977, called Super Death Chase, which curtails the charges of promoting violence by having the victims already dead; the player chases ghosts and skeletons around the playfield with his vehicle.